jknowles/r_tutorial_ed/Tutorial3_DataSort.md

 - All `plyr` functions are in the format **XX**ply.
 The two X's specify what the input file we are applying a function to is, and then what way we would like it outputted.
 - In `plyr` d = dataframe, l= list, m=matrix, and a=array.
 By far the most common usage is `ddply`
 - From a dataframe, to a dataframe.
+- We will see more of `plyr` in Tutorial 4 as well

 # plyr in Action

 ```r
 library(plyr)